Meet Our Team

 Client Service Representative

-In 2011, Caitlyn graduated from UW-Stevens Point with a bachelor’s degree in Wildlife Ecology.
-After graduating she fell in love with animal welfare and medicine, and has since worked in animal shelters, animal ER, Internal Medicine, and private practice.
-She especially enjoys volunteering and fostering for local rescue-groups and has a soft-spot for the “bully-breeds.”
-Caitlyn loves connecting with other pet-owners and could talk animals all day long.
+In 2011, Caitlyn graduated from UW-Stevens Point with a Bachelor’s Degree in Wildlife Ecology.
+After graduation, she fell in love with animal welfare and medicine, and has since worked in animal shelters, ERs, Internal Medicine, and now private practice.
+Outside of work, she is usually found hiking around with her pups, or ATVing through the desert with her husband.